Pineapple Fried Quinoa

-A healthy take on Thai fried rice, this pineapple fried quinoa is delicious and super fun served in a pineapple boat.
+A healthy take on fried rice, this pineapple fried quinoa is delicious and super fun served in a pineapple boat.
 It’s also vegan and gluten-free.

 The flavor of this fried quinoa is very similar to that of pineapple fried rice.
 You still get all that grainy goodness and the sweet, fresh pineapple combined with the salty, spicy sauce is perfection.